 - 4.1 Planned Basic Need Growth in the city as per the published list will be funded at the relevant key stage AWPU rate: - i.
-Primary = £3,582 x pupil numbers x 7/12ths (academies will receive a further 5/12ths in the next financial year to cover the period April 2025 to August 2025). - KS3 = £5,022 x pupil numbers x 7/12ths (academies will receive a further 5/12ths in the next financial year to cover the period April 2025 to August 2025).
+Primary = £3,847 x pupil numbers x 7/12ths (academies will receive a further 5/12ths in the next financial year to cover the period April 2026 to August 2026). - KS3 = £5,422 x pupil numbers x 7/12ths (academies will receive a further 5/12ths in the next financial year to cover the period April 2026 to August 2026).

 - 4.2 The cost of new schools (including preopening, diseconomy and reorganisation costs) will continue to be calculated in accordance with national recommendations.
-SCC will work in collaboration with schools encountering additional set up costs for new classes and or year groups to ensure they are not placed at financial detriment. - 4.3 Infant class size funding is payable to schools with infant classes which are required to set up an additional class as required by infant class size regulations, and the school cannot accommodate all its additional reception and Key Stage 1 pupils in classes of 30 or less i.e. the total number of pupils in the three year groups exceeds a multiple of 30. (see Appendix B for examples). - 4.4 To qualify for the additional funding, the school must have set up an additional class and employed an additional teacher, compared to the previous academic year, and must not have exceeded its admission number unless requested to by the LA. - 4.5 Due to the reduction in funding for 2024/25, depending on the total number of successful Infant Class Size claimants, funding may be scaled back or reduced to a specific percentage of the total cost of a main scale 5 teacher to include oncosts. - 4.6 Successful Infant Class Size claims will be paid based on the incremental cost model for a teacher at main scale 5 for 7/12ths (and for academy schools a further 5/12ths in the next financial year to cover the period April 2025 to August 2025). - 4.7 Before setting up an additional class and employing an additional teacher, schools should be aware that this additional in-year payment is temporary one-off funding for the remainder of the financial year in order to meet the pupil's basic need until full per pupil funding is received the following April (September for an academy).
+SCC will work in collaboration with schools encountering additional set up costs for new classes and or year groups to ensure they are not placed at financial detriment. - 4.3 Infant class size funding is payable to schools who through no fault of their own, may breach the Infant Class Size Regulations.
+These will apply to schools, who are required to set up an additional classes, compared to the previous year, as they cannot accommodate all the additional reception and Key Stage 1 pupils in classes of 30 or less i.e. the total number of pupils in the three year groups exceeds a multiple of 30. (see Appendix 2 for examples). - 4.4 To qualify for the additional funding, the school must have set up an additional class and employed an additional teacher, and must not have exceeded its admission number unless requested to by the LA. - 4.5 Due to the reduction in funding for 2025/26, depending on the total number of successful Infant Class Size claimants, funding may be reduced to a specific percentage of the total cost of a main scale 5 teacher. - 4.6 Successful Infant Class Size claims will be paid based on the incremental cost model for a teacher at main scale 5 for 7/12ths (and for academy schools a further 5/12ths in the next financial year to cover the period April 2026 to August 2026 at the current rate for the financial year). - 4.7 Before setting up an additional class and employing an additional teacher, schools should be aware that this additional in-year payment is temporary one-off funding for the remainder of the financial year in order to meet the pupil's basic need until full per pupil funding is received the following April (September for an academy).
 Schools will be required to meet the costs of the additional class from their formula pupil funding and lump sum from the following year.
 Schools accessing the infant class size funding where pupil numbers are just 2 or 3 above the limit, should carefully consider the longer-term financial implications of employing an additional teacher.